top of page

 This is a broad category but one that encompasses symptoms that can be otherwise deemed as unimportant.
 The development of POTS (Postural orthostatic tachycardia syndrome - when your heart rate increases too quickly when you get up), histamine intolerance, food sensitivities, and heart palpitations are common symptoms in Long Covid.

 Any heart-related symptom should be investigated by your primary doctor.
 Often, however, after any major issues have been dismissed, the patient is left with the symptom and no treatment options.
-Fortunately, Functional Medicine is often effective in these instances.
+Fortunately, functional medicine is often effective in these instances.

 An inflamed nervous system after an acute infection can result in the feeling that your nerves are on a knife's edge and that there is an ever-present baseline of anxiety which is often punctuated by frequent panic attacks.